openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-wallpaper.md

 isOperationAllowed(): Promise&lt;boolean&gt;

 Checks whether the user is allowed to set wallpapers.
-This API uses a promise to return the result.

 > **NOTE**
 >